 What are responsible supply chains?

-Responsible supply chains, or responsible sourcing, represent an effort by companies to ensure their supply chains, from the site of extraction to the end user, promote key sustainable development principles, such as peace, the protection of human rights and environmental stewardship.
+Responsible supply chains, or responsible sourcing, represent an effort by companies to ensure their supply chains, from the site of extraction to the end user, and promote key sustainable development principles, such as peace, the protection of human rights and environmental stewardship.
 Companies can either undertake this process voluntarily or can do so in response to government regulations.
 The process itself can be complex, involving a host of global actors across supply chains and sectors.
 But its importance cannot be overstated.

 You mentioned that some of these initiatives may be voluntary.
 Can you explain these commitments?

-Voluntary sustainability initiatives are, in a general sense, guidelines for producing, selling and purchasing products in a sustainable manner.
+VSIs are, in a general sense, guidelines for producing, selling and purchasing products in a sustainable manner.
 Those who sign up to participate in a VSI commit to delivering on certain environmental, social and economic standards.
 These market-based initiatives in turn give assurances to actors across the supply chain: manufacturers and retailers get information about the reliability and safety conditions behind a product, while consumers get information about sustainability efforts undertaken during the product’s life cycle.

-Voluntary sustainability initiatives for mineral supply chains have, to date, outpaced government regulations.
+VSIs for mineral supply chains have, to date, outpaced government regulations.
 However, we’re now seeing a mix of the two becoming increasingly common, as voluntary and obligatory approaches are designed to complement each other.